094459/blog/content/newsletter/aws-open-source-news-and-updates---instalment-no-17.md

 ![AirIAM diagram](https://github.com/bridgecrewio/AirIAM/raw/master/images/ComponentDiagram.png)

 Check out the [AirIAM GitHub repository](https://github.com/bridgecrewio/AirIAM).
 They provide great documentation, tutorials and examples to get you started.
-They posted a video where you can also deep dive on this project, so check out the YouTube [clip here](https://www.youtube.com/watch?v=nFD0e9BNQRg&feature=youtu.be).

 Why AirIAM?
 From the tweet that I read that made me aware of this project